dky/curl-to-graphite/README.md

 #curl-to-pipe-to-graphite

-I needed a way to send curl web statistics to graphite.
-Rather than re-inventing the well I came up with a wrapper to send curl stats to pipe-to-graphite (https://github.com/iFixit/pipe-to-graphite)
+I needed a way to scrape our proxies and send curl web statistics to graphite.
+Rather than re-inventing the wheel I came up with a wrapper to send curl stats using the pipe-to-graphite tool from ifixit. (https://github.com/iFixit/pipe-to-graphite)

 Prerequisites:  These scripts assume you have a graphite server up and running ready to receive the stats on port 2003.